IBM/data-prep-kit/transforms/language/doc_chunk/python/README.md

 `contents_type: "application/json"` argument, which the [Docling library](https://github.com/DS4SD/docling)
 to convert PDF documents to its rich JSON representation.

-The new .parquet table will contain one row for each document component in the source table.
+The new .parquet table will contain one row for each document component (paragraph, table, etc) in the source table.

 ## Running